Expedition to the Outback Self-Drive

 - No credit card fees for Visa and Mastercard

-Delve into Australia’s wonderful rugged outback landscapes on this fantastic 11 day self-drive tour from Adelaide to Palm Springs.
+Delve into Australia’s wonderful rugged outback landscapes on this fantastic 11 day self-drive tour from Adelaide to Alice Springs.
 The tour will take you through impressive sceneries and past iconic natural landmarks in thrilling ways, including scenic flights over Flinders’ Ranges and Uluru, walks along Kings Canyon’s rim, caving tours in Coober Pedy, and 4WD drives around the Wilpena Pound desert.